-If you have any questions please feel free to contact one of our offices located in Liverpool, Camillus, Skaneateles, and Oswego, NY.
+If you have any questions please feel free to contact one of our offices located in Liverpool, Camillus, Skaneateles, Oswego, and Cicero, NY .
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.Read more about Causes, Symptoms, and Treatment of Poor Blood Circulation in the Feet

 Bunions can arise for a number of different reasons.
 Some factors that may lead to one getting a bunion include inheriting a bunion tendency, commonly wearing ill-fitting shoes such as high heels, and having rheumatoid arthritis.
 Other reasons may include birth deformities as well as foot stresses or injuries.
 A bulging, bony bump on the base of the big toe is a key indicator that you might have a bunion.
 Along with having a bony bump, swelling, redness, and soreness are additional symptoms that may come with this foot condition.
 Corns or calluses may also form due to the toes rubbing against each other.
 If you are experiencing continuous foot pain or decreased mobility of your big toe, we recommend you meet with a podiatrist for a proper diagnosis and advised treatment plan.

 Bunions are painful bony bumps that usually develop on the inside of the foot at the joint of the big toe.
 As the deformity increases over time, it may become painful to walk and wear shoes.
 Women are more likely to exacerbate existing bunions since they often wear tight, narrow shoes that shift their toes together.
 Bunion pain can be relieved by wearing wider shoes with enough room for the toes.